johnbillion/resource-host-monitor/readme.md

 Analysis is queued and performed asynchronously, and in the case of the SSL Labs report, performed with rate limiting in place to keep everyone happy.

 RHM began life as an idea for an enhancement to the [HTTPS Mixed Content Detector plugin](https://github.com/tollmanz/wordpress-https-mixed-content-detector/).
-Over time, the two plugins may end up interfacing with each other if they're both are installed on the same site.
+Over time, the two plugins may end up interfacing with each other if they're both installed on the same site.

 # Contributing #